 How can walking 10,000 steps help you lose weight?

+Many people walk to lose weight, maintain the weight they’re at or reduce some fat on their body.
 3,500 calories burned is about a pound of fat.
 That means that burning 3,500 calories more than you consume will help you lose a pound of body fat.
-Remember that in order to actually lose the weight, you’ll have to burn 3,500 more calories than you consume.
+Remember that in order to actually lose the weight, you’ll have to burn around 3,500 more calories than you consume.
 This means that offsetting those calories burned by taking in additional calories can derail your weight loss goals.

 You can definitely walk for weight loss, as part of an overall healthy lifestyle.
 Getting active has a ton of other health benefits, so get out there and walk!

 Why is 10,000 steps is an important fitness goal in the first place?
 Walking is a form of exercise that anyone can access and that doesn’t require equipment or a gym membership.
 If you walk regularly, you can reduce your chances of being susceptible to the following health conditions:

 The CDC recommends 300 minutes per week of moderate-intensity physical activity for maximum health benefits for adults.
 That’s about 42 minutes per day.
 You can still get great health benefits by walking 150 minutes per week, or about 21 minutes per day.

 42 minutes per day is about 2 miles, or 4,000-5,000 steps.
 If you’re square in the range of the average American’s daily step count (5,000 – 7,000 steps), that 4,000 steps of brisk walking will take you to around 10,000 steps per day!

 It’s important to note that both setting a goal to walk 10,000 steps or walk 30-60 minutes a day are both effective ways to get more active.
 They both achieve the same thing in the end, and aiming for 10,000 steps is a great way to ensure you hit that 150 or 300 minute per week walking goal.